SciSpike/release-mgmt/readme.md

 * Node.js projects (`release-nodejs`)
 * Projects that use a plain-text `VERSION` file (by any name)

-Others can be added via copy/paste/massage provided your version information is stored in files that can be processed on the command line.
+Others can be added via copy/paste/massage provided your version information is stored in files that can be processed on the command line (see below).

 ## Overview
 * The only supported source control system is [git](https://git-scm.com/).